 Following ocular surgery, topical steroids are commonly prescribed to manage and prevent complications from post-operative inflammation.
 Topical steroid drops are the main competition to INVELTYS for the treatment of inflammation and pain following ocular surgery.
 The current branded market leaders for topical steroids in the United States, based on revenue, are Lotemax® products and Durezol®.
 Generic topical steroid formulations consist mainly of products containing prednisolone, fluorometholone or dexamethasone.
-In addition, the first generic formulation of loteprednol suspension 0.05% (Lotemax suspension) was launched in May 2019 and Durezol lost its patent exclusivity in 2019, which could result in a potential generic launch of this product at any time.
+In addition, the first generic formulations of loteprednol suspension 0.5% (Lotemax suspension) and loteprednol ophthalmic gel 0.5% (Lotemax Gel) were launched in May 2019 and February 2021, respectively, and Durezol lost its patent exclusivity in 2019, which could result in a potential generic launch of this product at any time.